Critikid Logo

 This book series by Barry R. Clarke features a mix of logic puzzles, lateral thinking challenges, and mathematical brainteasers, often presented with a humorous or whimsical twist.
 These puzzles require critical thinking skills like breaking problems into smaller parts, questioning assumptions, and thinking creatively.

-Author Julie Bogart has written two books about critical thinking and kids.
-The first, Raising Critical Thinkers, is "a guide for parents to help children of all ages process the onslaught of unfiltered information in the digital age."
-The second, Becoming a Critical Thinker, is an "accessible workbook...full of valuable insights, thought-provoking questions, and useful exercises to help teens and preteens expand their perspectives, skillfully navigate thorny issues, recognize bias, identify misinformation, and become more comfortable with dissent and differences of opinion".
+Julie Bogart's Becoming a Critical Thinker, is an "accessible workbook...full of valuable insights, thought-provoking questions, and useful exercises to help teens and preteens expand their perspectives, skillfully navigate thorny issues, recognize bias, identify misinformation, and become more comfortable with dissent and differences of opinion".

 Does Coffee Cause Cancer?